 A pain pump will be placed to drip local anesthetic on the abdominal muscles for three days.

 Patients may do light aerobics, mainly walking, as early as one to two weeks after surgery.
 However, we want you up in a chair and walking the day after surgery.
 Most patients are driving and return to work after 10 days to two weeks.
 Patients are asked to refrain from serious exercise for at least four weeks after surgery, though it usually takes up to six weeks to feel back to your pre-surgery energy level.

-All tummy tuck patients will receive a “touch-up” finishing liposuction procedure and removal of abdominal “dogears” if necessary approximately four months following surgery.
-This is done under local anesthesia with oral sedation to “finish” the look.
+If necessary, tummy tuck patients will receive a “touch-up” finishing liposuction procedure and removal of abdominal “dogears” approximately four months following surgery.
+This is done under local anesthesia with oral sedation.

 You will be given specific instructions from The Graivier Center that may include: